X-ray dark-field signal reduction due to hardening of the visibility spectrum: Theory

-with $E_0 = \SI{40}{\keV}$.
-Thus, $B\sfr$ encodes the material's overall scattering strength (the logarithmic dark-field per foam sheet at a hypothetical illumination with a photon energy of \SI{40}{\keV}), and $C\sfr$ determines the signal's dependence on photon energy.
+Note that $B_\mathrm{FR}$ is independent of $E$ since $\Sigma$ is proportional to $E^{-2}$.
+Thus, $B\sfr$ encodes the material's overall scattering strength (the dark-field per foam sheet at a photon energy of $E_0$), and ${l_\mathrm{eff}(N l_0) / l_0}$ is an effective number of EPDM sheets, corrected for the spatial dependence of $\xi$ (thus, slightly higher than $N$).

-The spectrum produced by the X-ray tube was determined with simulations in PENELOPE / PENEPMA \cite{penelope} for a tungsten target and a take-off angle of \SI{11}{\deg}, equal to the X-ray tube's anode angle (i.e., assuming emission of radiation perpendicular to the electron beam).
-Exact values for tube filtration were not available, but from a schematic in \cite{Behling1990}, an approximate filtration of \SI{5}{\mm}~Al and \SI{9}{\mm} of transformer oil (assumed empirical formula \ce{CH2}, $\rho=\SI{0.8}{\g \per \cm\cubed}$) was estimated.
-Filtration due to the gratings was applied, taking their duty cycles and substrate thicknesses into account.
-Energy-dependent detection efficiency was modeled using the degree of X-ray attenuation of a \SI{600}{\um} layer of cesium iodide (the declared type and thickness of the detector's scintillator layer).
+The X-ray tube spectrum was determined with simulations in PENELOPE / PENEPMA \cite{penelope} for a tungsten target and a take-off angle of \SI{11}{\deg}, the X-ray tube's anode angle.
+The calculated spectrum is in good agreement with other tabulated tungsten anode spectra, such as the IPEM report~78 \cite{IPEM78}, and the SpekPy package \cite{Poludniowski2021}.

+Exact values for tube filtration were not available, but from a schematic in \cite{Behling1990}, we estimated an approximate filtration of \SI{1}{\mm} of beryllium and \SI{9}{\mm} of transformer oil (assumed empirical formula \ce{CH2}, ${\rho=\SI{0.8}{\g \per \cm\cubed}}$).
+The tube's aluminum filtration was determined by regression of the theoretical signal formation model to the measurement data (see Section~\ref{sec:theory}), yielding a value of \SI{5.0}{\mm}.
+Filtration due to the gratings was applied in addition to the preceding filters, considering their duty cycles and substrate thicknesses.
+Energy-dependent detection efficiency was modeled using the degree of X-ray attenuation of a \SI{600}{\um} layer of CsI (the detector's scintillator material).
+We also included filtration due to the two sample tables, i.e., $\SI{10}{\mm}+\SI{5}{\mm}$ of acrylic (polymethyl methacrylate).
+The shape of the effective spectrum $\psi_0(E)$ is shown in Fig.~\ref{fig:spectra_and_epdm}A.